 Czech Republic: Jirí Rusnok is named finance minister, following the resignation of Pavel Mertlík.

 Vanuatu: Prime Minister Barak Sopé is ousted in a vote of no confidence.
 Edward Natapei is elected prime minister.
-Joe Bomal Carlo is appointed finance minister and Alain Mahe foreign minister in the new cabinet.
+Joe Bomal Carlo is appointed finance minister and Jean Alain Mahe foreign minister in the new cabinet.

 Congo (Kinshasa): President Joseph Kabila announces a new cabinet.
 Mwenze Kongolo becomes minister of national security, Matungulu Mbuyamu finance minister, and Mira Ndjoku interior minister.